 Except for the skin under white markings, which is pink, bay horses have black skin and dark eyes.
 Knowing this can help you tell the difference between a bay horse with white markings and a horse that looks like a bay but isn’t.

-It is thought that the non-dun 1 allele is responsible for the faint dorsal stripe that appears on some bay horses.
+It is thought that the non-dun 1 allele is responsible for the faint dorsal stripe (line marking from mane to tail) that appears on some bay horses.

 Famous Bay Horses